enthought/mayavi/docs/source/mayavi/tips.rst

       $ export DISPLAY=:1

-  * Now run your mayavi script.
+  * Now run your Mayavi script.
 It should run uninterrupted on this X server and produce your saved images.

 This probably will have to be fine tuned to suit your taste.